JakubKorytko/images-cloud/README.md

 ### Server endpoints

 The client app uses the server app for authentication and data storage.
-There is no need to use the server app directly, but if you want to (or want to use the API for something else), here are the available endpoints:
+There is no need to use the server app directly (except for the `/` endpoint which is used to manage the database), but if you want to (or want to use the API for something else), here are the available endpoints:

 - `GET /` - database management page